-I believe that Akka Serverless is a natural extension to Akka, but I also believe that it will not be the only one as we move forward.
+I believe that Kalix is a natural extension to Akka, but I also believe that it will not be the only one as we move forward.
 My vision and appetite are much greater: data continues to power technology solutions but we as developers are forced to do too much and manage too much, too many moving parts and complexity.
 There have been good steps forward—serverless in general, serverless distributed databases more specifically—but they have been relatively small incremental steps.

 I believe that in order to build the next generation of distributed applications, we need to abstract away as much of the unnecessary complexity of managing how data flows to where and when it needs to be while maintaining its integrity and guarantees.

 We want to empower more developers to build cloud-native applications quickly and predictably, while avoiding its inherent complexity.